Introduction to Reliable Control using Unreliable Communication Media

 Biography of the speakers:

 He is on the TPC of several top conferences in smart energy systems and smart cities, such as ACM e-Energy, ACM BuildSys.
-He is a TPC co-chair of ACM e-Energy 2018, and a lead guest editor for Special Issue of IEEE Transactions on Sustainable Computing on Intersection of Computing and Communication Technologies with Energy Systems.
-Sid is a co-founder of Qudra Technology, a start-up specializing in intelligent systems and big data analytics for smart building management.
+He is a TPC co-chair of ACM e-Energy 2018, and guest editor for IEEE Transactions on Sustainable Computing Special Issue on Intersection of Computing and Communication Technologies with Energy Systems and IEEE Journal of IoT Special Issue on Internet-of-Things for Smart Energy Systems.
+He was a co-founder of a start-up specializing in intelligent systems and big data analytics for smart building management.

 Majid Khonji is an assistant professor at Masdar Institute in the Department of Electrical Engineering and Computer Science.
 He received his BSc degree in software engineering from the UAE University, UAE, in 2007, his MSc degree in Security, Cryptology and Coding of Information Systems from Ensimag, Grenoble Institute of Technology, France, and his PhD degree in Interdisciplinary Engineering from Masdar Institute of Science and Technology in 2016.
 Previously, he worked as an information security researcher at the Emirates Advanced Investment Group (EAIG), and as a researcher with the Dubai Electricity and Water Authority (DEWA).
 His research interests are in algorithms, optimization, artificial intelligence, and smart grids.